openstack/security-doc/security-guide/source/introduction/why-and-how-we-wrote-this-book.rst

 methodology founded and developed by Adam Hyde.
 For more information visit the book sprint web page at http://www.booksprints.net.

-After initial publication, the following added new content:

--  **Rodney D. Beede**, Seagate Technology

-   Rodney D. Beede is the Cloud Security Engineer for Seagate Technology.
-He contributed the missing chapter on securing OpenStack Object Storage (swift).
-He holds a M.S. in Computer Science from the University of Colorado.

 How to contribute to this book
 ------------------------------